Computing Approximate Equilibria in Weighted Congestion Games via Best-Responses: Introduction

-Our algorithm, as well as the outline of its analysis, is based on the ideas in \cite{Caragiannis2015a}.
-However, there is a significant difference between our approach and previous ones.
-Our algorithm builds a polynomially-long sequence of best-response moves in the \emph{actual game} itself that, from any given state, leads to a $d^{d+o(d)}$-equilibrium.
-We then utilize, in the absence of an exact potential function for the game, an \textit{approximate potential} introduced by Christodoulou et al.~\cite{Christodoulou2018} in order to analyse the runtime and approximation guarantee.
-In contrast, the original algorithm of~\cite{Caragiannis2015a} first replaces the input game with a modified, exact-potential \textit{approximating game} (called $\Psi$-game), then computes a $d^{d+o(d)}$ equilibrium there, and then projects it back into the original game, at the expense of increasing the approximation guarantee by a factor of $d!$, which results in the approximation guarantee $d^{2d+o(d)}$.
+Our algorithm, as well as the outline of its analysis, is clearly based on the ideas in \cite{Caragiannis2015a}.
+However, there is a fundamental difference between our approach and previous ones.
+Our algorithm builds a polynomially-long sequence of best-response moves (leading from any state to an approximate equilibrium) \emph{in the actual game}; we then utilize, in the absence of an exact potential function for the game, an \emph{approximate potential} introduced by Christodoulou et al.~\cite{cggs2018} in order to analyse the runtime and approximation guarantee.
+By contrast, the original $d^{2d+o(d)}$-approximation algorithm of Caragiannis et al.~\cite{Caragiannis2015a}, as well as the randomized $d^{d+o(d)}$-approximation algorithm of Feldotto et al.~\cite{Feldotto2017}, first transforms the input game into an \emph{exact-potential} auxiliary game and performs best-responses \emph{in that modified game}; the outcome is then projected back into the original game, at the expense of a certain increase in the approximation factor.\footnote{This increase is by a factor of $d!$ for Algorithm~1 in \cite{Caragiannis2015a}, and $O(d^2)$ for \cite{Feldotto2017}.} A noteworthy exception is Algorithm~2 of~\cite[Section~5]{Caragiannis2015a}, which also creates a best-response sequence in the original game; this, however, is achieved at the expense of a significant deterioration of the approximation guarantee of the computed equilibrium, which becomes $d^{O(d^2)}$.
+Thus, when compared to Algorithm~2 of~\cite{Caragiannis2015a}, the improvement of the approximation factor provided by our $d^{d+o(d)}$-approximate algorithm is even more significant.